-Though centralization classical leadership does have some advantages, inflexibility its is just not ideal the fashion industry Fashion companies like Juicy Couture have failed in part because their classical leaders continued to make decisions based on their own biases while disregarding customer and employee input.
+Though the centralization of power in classical leadership does have some advantages, inflexibility its is just not ideal in the fashion industry today.
+Fashion companies like Juicy Couture have failed in part because their classical leaders continued to make decisions based on their own biases while disregarding customer and employee input.
 They lacked a vision that was relevant to their present audience and, therefore, could not adapt to changing demands.
-Developing a vision is characteristic of transformational leadership, without this vision, fashion companies struggle to adapt in today's market.
+Developing a vision is characteristic of transformational leadership, without this vision, fashion companies and will struggle to adapt in today's market.